Caspar Phillipson

-Caspar Phillipson (born 13 January 1971) is a Danish actor and singer who perform on screen, stage, and as a voice actor, predominantly in Scandinavian productions.
+Caspar Phillipson (born 13 January 1971) is a Danish actor and singer who performs on screen, stage, and as a voice actor, predominantly in Scandinavian productions.
 Phillipson is best known in the English-speaking world for his portrayal of John F. Kennedy in the 2016 film Jackie.
 Although Phillipson appears in Jackie for only ten minutes, his resemblance to Kennedy has been considered unusually striking.
 Phillipson has subsequently portrayed Kennedy in other projects, including the TV series Project Blue Book and the films Blonde (2022), Hammarskjöld (2023), and Maria (2024).